ssvlabs/SIPs/sips/fork_support.md

 In the _DomainType_, the third byte corresponds to the **network** (Mainnet, Primus, etc.), and the fourth byte corresponds to the **fork or protocol version** for this network.

-In the actual implementation, _DomainType_ appears in the following structures:
+In the actual spec, _DomainType_ appears in the following structures:
 - `Share`
 - `Config`
 - `Controller`